Alpine Rescue Team has responded to wilderness emergencies since 1959: providing mountain search and rescue, day or

 In 2013 the Alpine Rescue Team began raising funds to build the first archive, museum and education facility dedicated to Mountain Rescue in the United States.
 This project is still ongoing.
 To learn more about this project or to make a tax deductible donation towards this project, click here.

 Always free to any individual or agency in need of our expertise and assistance.
 To postpone a call-for-help because of financial concerns could cost a life.

 The Team believes that all humanitarian wilderness search-and-rescue efforts, statewide, should be free to any individual.
-Along with the National Association for Search and Rescue (NASAR), both the statewide Colorado Search and Rescue Board and the Mountain Rescue Association, Rocky Mountain Region, have position statements concerning “Charging for Rescue”.
+Along with the National Association for Search and Rescue (NASAR), both the statewide Colorado Search and Rescue Association and the Mountain Rescue Association, Rocky Mountain Region, have position statements concerning “Charging for Rescue”.
 Click here for more information.

 Alpine is the only nationally accredited mountain rescue team in Colorado with memoranda of understanding to provide search and rescue services with three different county sheriffs.
 (Clear Creek / Jefferson / Gilpin)

 At a national level, Alpine Rescue Team meets the 2004 FEMA Standards as a Type 1 Mountain & Technical SAR Team.

-Alpine is one of only twelve mountain rescue teams in the state of Colorado that is fully accredited by the Mountain Rescue Association, an international organization of teams specializing in mountain search and rescue, and safety education.
+Alpine is one of only thirteen mountain rescue teams in the state of Colorado that is fully accredited by the Mountain Rescue Association, an international organization of teams specializing in mountain search and rescue, and safety education.